 6 – Always advancing Daktronics control system features

 The game of baseball has more breaks in the action than any other sport or game.
 There’s between every pitch, every inning, every mound visit and so on.
-Fans want to be informed during these breaks in action all game long, and teams need ample information to keep them engaged and informed with so many breaks.
+When fans are at the ballpark, they want to be informed during these breaks in action all game long, and teams need ample information to keep them engaged.
 Because of this, and because stats are so important in baseball, we continue to develop and expand our control system features and our baseball stats packages to display every stat the baseball fan wants to see.

 We also recently sat down with Tim Gunkel, Executive Director of Ballpark Technology and Procurement for the New York Mets, and Garret Young, Production Manager for the Houston Astros, to find how the Mets and Astros are focusing on the fan experience and what activities and fun things they employ to put on a good show.